PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 Additionally the types can be used as an array: e.g. `float[5]`.

-Strings (`char[length]`) do not usually contain the termination NULL character `'\0'` at the end.
+Strings (`char[length]`) do not contain the termination NULL character `'\0'` at the end.

 :::note
-String comparisons are case sensitive, which should be taken into account when comparing the uORB topic names when [adding subscriptions](#a-subscription-message).
+String comparisons are case sensitive, which should be taken into account when comparing message names when [adding subscriptions](#a-subscription-message).
 :::

 ## ULog File Structure